BDC Hamburger Icon

 Open row

-The story of your company’s evolution may seem uninspiring to you, but it can play an important role in building trust and respect, especially among younger generations of employees and customers — Gen Zs deeply care about an organization’s background and impact.
+The story of your company’s evolution may seem uninspiring to you, but it can play an important role in building trust and respect, especially among younger generations of employees and customers.
+Gen Z deeply cares about an organization’s background and impact.
+Every company has been shaped by moments of inspiration, perseverance, courage or luck.
+Your company history should feature the most compelling highlights of your entrepreneurial journey, along with significant achievements, such as patents and major wins.

 You should include your history in your business plan and employee handbook and on your website’s “about us” page.
 Some companies write a book about their corporate story that is presented to employees and others on special occasions.
-The message behind your corporate milestones can become your brand’s cornerstone.
+The message

 Whatever your company history, honesty is key.
 Check out the biggest business lies ever told.

-Although the details of your company history are unique to your business, there are four key elements that every company history should include:
+Although the details of your company history are unique to your business, there are four key elements every company history should include:

 1. Why your company was started, including your values and company mission.